philipmjohnson/ics491f17/index.md

 1. Register for ICS 491(002) for Fall 2017.
 If you need an override, you can request one from Gerald Lau or Philip Johnson.

+2. Join the ICS 491 Slack Team.
+Email me (johnson@hawaii.edu) for an invite to the Slack Team.

-2. Monitor the Hawaii Annual Code Challenge site.
-The date of the kickoff meeting for Fall 2017 is Saturday, August 26, at the East-West Center, Keoni Auditorium.
+2. [Register for HACC.](http://hacc2017.eventbrite.com/) The date of the kickoff meeting for Fall 2017 is Saturday, August 26, at the East-West Center, Keoni Auditorium.

 3. Attend the HACC kick-off meeting on August 26.
 I will be taking attendance!